The Easy Way to Melt Ice You Never Knew About (Hint: It’s Not Salt!)

 No rock salt?
 No problem!
 Here’s how to avoid slipping and sliding on your driveway this winter.

-In the dark and cold months of winter, the last thing you want to do is shovel ice and snow from your driveway.
-We hear ya!
-While rock salt might be a quick fix for slippery surfaces, it’s not always easy to find once temperatures drop, either.
+In the dark and cold months of winter, the last thing you want to do is spend hours shovelling ice and snow from your driveway.
+While rock salt might be a quick fix for slippery surfaces, it’s not always easy to find once temperatures drop.
 What to do?

 This magical ice melter is easy to make, too.
 In a bucket, combine a half-gallon of hot water, about six drops of dish soap, and ¼ cup of rubbing alcohol.
 Once you pour the mixture onto your sidewalk or driveway, the snow and ice will begin to bubble up and melt.
 Just keep a shovel handy to scrape away any leftover pieces of ice.

 Why does this simple combo work?
-Turns out, rubbing alcohol has a much lower freezing point than water (128°F below 0), so it speeds up the melting process and prevent the surface from icing up in the future, Rossen says.
+Turns out, rubbing alcohol has a much lower freezing point than water, so it speeds up the melting process and prevent the surface from icing up in the future, Rossen says.
+(Check out more genius ways to put rubbing alcohol to work.)
 He also recommends pouring the mixture into a spray bottle and using it to thaw your car windows.

-But that’s not the only winter driving hack that won’t cost you a dime.
-Check out the genius reason you should keep a nail file in your car this winter.
+But that’s not the only cold-weather driving hack that won’t cost you a dime: find out why you should keep a nail file in your car this winter.